SunnyLimc/obsidian-limc/001 - Workbench/3B1B - Linear algebra.md

 		- eigenvector: the vector which keeps on it's origin span space after transformation (scaling is allowed), the rotation axis of translation
 		- eigenvalue: the scale factor (with no scaling, the factor is $1$)
 	- a transformation may leads to diagonally zeroed if you do transformation with a new basis system that the axes are correspond to eigenvectors.
+		- Explanation: eigenvector
 		- if you find out the result of complications are something **regular** during exponential calculation, it implies that you should have a try 👆
-		- and use the regular reverse push the missing results
+		- and use the regular observation push the missing results
-		- exist or not depends on whether your available eigenvector
+		- exist or not depends on whether your available eigenvector enough to span to whole space
 	- *the essence of $AMA^{-1}$ with eigenvector is not been figured out by myself actually*, but luckily I dig out the essence of *transformation*
-	- eigenvector is the rotation axis of translation and the